 A: You can use Tab to jump from one element to another, enter to activate them, arrow keys to switch pages.

-A: No, meow doesn't send your toots anywhere, they are processed locally on your computer.
-However, meow needs to connect to foreign servers to fetch remote emoji, images and starred toots.
+A: No, meow doesn't send your posts anywhere, they are processed locally on your computer.
+However, meow needs to connect to foreign servers to fetch remote emoji, images and starred posts.
 We also use GoatCounter analytics, it doesn't log any personally identifying information (a hash of your IP address, user agent and a random number is logged together with the page address and some data about your browser).

 Meow is not open-source (yet?), so if you're asking yourself whether you can trust meow, you aren't wrong to question it.
 To verify that your data isn't sent anywhere, you can open your browser's devtools and go to the network tab.
 It should show all the network requests.